Cowboys News App [Android]

 Greg Schiano

-Mentioning Greg Schiano's name in relation to becoming the Dallas Cowboys next defensive coordinator will certainly be unpopular among a lot of fans, but he does have a proven track record.
+Mentioning Greg Schiano’s name in relation to becoming the Dallas Cowboys next defensive coordinator will certainly be unpopular among a lot of fans, but he does have a proven track record.
 He completely turned around the Rutgers program when he was a head coach starting in 2001 and still has several of his former players in the NFL.
-Schiano is currently serving as 's defensive coordinator, but could be looking to return to the NFL after being fired in 2013 as the Buccaneers head coach.
+Schiano is currently serving as Ohio State’s defensive coordinator, but could be looking to return to the NFL after being fired in 2013 as the Buccaneers head coach.
 His hard-nosed disciplinarian defensive philosophy could be exactly what the Cowboys defense needs.

 Matt Eberflus

-Surprisingly enough, not many Dallas know who is, but he could possibly be promoted to defensive coordinator if Rod Marinelli loses his job.
-Eberflus is currently Dallas' linebacker coach and has been with the organization since Rob Ryan was the defensive coordinator.
-He has experience in both the 3-4 and 4-3 defensive scheme and could be the perfect combination of Rob Ryan's aggressive and Rod Marinelli's conservative approach.
+Surprisingly enough, not many Dallas Cowboys fans know who Matt Eberflus is, but he could possibly be promoted to defensive coordinator if Rod Marinelli loses his job.
+Eberflus is currently Dallas’ linebacker coach and has been with the organization since Rob Ryan was the defensive coordinator.
+He has experience in both the 3-4 and 4-3 defensive scheme and could be the perfect combination of Rob Ryan’s aggressive and Rod Marinelli’s conservative approach.

 Any of these coaching candidates sound good for the Cowboys?